http://www.youtube.com/watch?v=by0JhirtO-0&feature=related

 Each of the embodiments serves, in the greater part, to enable

-fluids to move in their naturally preferred way, thereby reducing
+fluids to move in their naturally preferred way, thereby

-inefficiencies created through turbulence and friction which are
+reducing inefficiencies created through turbulence and friction

-flow.
-Previously developed technologies have generally been less
+propagating fluid flow.
+Previously developed technologies have

-compliant with natural fluid flow tendencies.
+generally been less compliant with natural fluid flow

 The greater percentage of the surfaces of the flow controller of

-each of the embodiments described herein are generally designed in
+each of the embodiments described herein are generally designed

-accordance with the Golden Section and therefore it is a
+part in accordance with the Golden Section and therefore it is a

-characteristic of each of the embodiments that the flow controller
+characteristic of each of the embodiments that the flow

-Section are illustrated in Figure 1 which illustrates the
+characteristics of the Golden Section are illustrated in Figure

-unfolding of the spiral curve according to the Golden Section or
+1 which illustrates the unfolding of the spiral curve according

-Ratio.
-As the spiral unfolds the order of growth of the radius of
+to the Golden Section or Ratio.
+As the spiral unfolds the order

-the curve which is measured at equiangular radii (eg E, F, G, H, I
+equiangular radii (eg E, F, G, H, I and J) is constant.
+This can

-and J) is constant.
-This can be illustrated from the triangular
+be illustrated from the triangular representation of each radius

-corresponds to the formula of a: b = b: a+b which conforms to the
+between each sequence which corresponds to the formula of a: b =

-ratio of 1: 0.618 approximately and which is consistent throughout
+b: a+b which conforms to the ratio of 1: 0.618 approximately and

-the curve.
+which is consistent throughout the curve.

 It is a characteristic of each of the embodiments that the